Performative Prediction with Bandit Feedback: Learning through Reparameterization: Our Algorithm and its Performance Guarantee

 \begin{definition}[Oracle $\estimatekl$] There exists an oracle $\estimatekl$ that given any target parameter $\phi\in \Phi$, error tolerance $\epsilon_\KL > 0$ and error probability $p_\KL > 0$, and $N_\KL(\epsilon_\KL, p_\KL)$ samples $z_1,\ldots,z_{N_\KL(\epsilon_\KL, p_\KL)}$ from a distribution with parameter $\phi'$, returns an estimated $\KL$ divergence $\widetilde{\KL}(\phi||\phi')$ satisfying $\big\|\widetilde{\KL}(\phi||\phi') - \KL(\phi||\phi')\big\|\leq \epsilon_\KL$ with probability at least $1 - p_\KL$. \end{definition}

-With the above defined oracle $\estimatekl$ to approximately compute the KL divergence, we are now ready to present our inner algorithm, which we term it as $\learnmodel$:
+With the oracle $\estimatekl$ to approximately compute the KL divergence, we are now ready to present our inner algorithm $\learnmodel$ (see \Cref{algorithm:learnmodel}).

-Similar as before, for analysis purpose, we also define regret of $\learnmodel$ in $S$, the total number of rounds $\learnmodel$ has to go through in order to output a $\epsilon_\LM$-suboptimal model parameter w.r.t the $\KL$ objective function:
+Similar to before, for analysis purpose, we also define regret of $\learnmodel$ in $S$, the total number of rounds $\learnmodel$ has to go through in order to output a $\epsilon_\LM$-suboptimal model parameter w.r.t the $\KL$ objective function: {

-where $\vartheta^*(\phi)$ is the model that can induce the target distribution $\phi$.
+} where $\vartheta^*(\phi)$ is the model that can induce the target distribution $\phi$.
 Using the similar arguments in \Cref{theorem:regret-bound-for-indirectly-convex-functions}, we first show the following regret guarantee for $\learnmodel$:

-\begin{restatable}[High-probability regret bound for \Cref{algorithm:learnmodel} with $S$ rounds]{thm}{learnmodelregret} When $\learnmodel$ is run for $S$ steps and invokes $\estimatekl$ with arguments $\epsilon_\KL > 0$ and $p_\KL > 0$, we have $\forall p > 0$
+\begin{restatable}[High-probability regret bound for \Cref{algorithm:learnmodel} with $S$ rounds]{thm}{learnmodelregret} When $\learnmodel$ is run for $S$ steps and invokes $\estimatekl$ with arguments $\epsilon_\KL > 0$ and $p_\KL > 0$, we have $\forall p > 0$ {

-with probability at least $1 - p - 2S p_\KL >0$. \end{restatable} \Cref{theorem:regret-bound-for-learnmodel} provides us the regret formulation of $\learnmodel$ as a function of the total number of deployments of the procedure $S$.
-We can plug this expression into the regret expression for the outer algorithm in \Cref{theorem:regret-bound-for-indirectly-convex-functions} and get the final regret expression.
+} with probability at least $1 - p - 2S p_\KL >0$. \end{restatable} \Cref{theorem:regret-bound-for-learnmodel} characterizes the regret as a function of the total number of deployments of the procedure in $\learnmodel$.
+Together with regret characterization of the outer algorithm in \Cref{theorem:regret-bound-for-indirectly-convex-functions}, we can get the final regret bound.